-A. A Mixing Zone shall be deemed to exist for each discharge.
-When required, the specific numerical limits for any Mixing Zone shall be determined on a case by case basis, and shall include considerations for existing uses, linear distance (i.e., length and width) from the point of discharge, surface area involved, and volume of receiving water within the defined zone.
-B. Conditions within the Mixing Zone shall not be injurious to human health, in the event of a temporary exposure.

-C. Conditions within the Mixing Zone shall not be lethal to aquatic life or wildlife that may enter the zone.
-D. The Mixing Zone shall be free from substances attributable to Sewage, Industrial Wastes, Toxic Wastes, Other Wastes, Cooling Water, or Residues from Potable Water Treatment Plants in quantities which:

-1. Settle to form sludge deposits;

-2. Float as debris, scum, or oil;

-3. Contaminate natural sediments so as to cause or contribute to a violation of:

-a. appropriate stream criteria outside the Mixing Zone, or

-b. any condition of the designated uses of the water.

-4. Impart a disagreeable flavor or odor to flesh of fish or other aquatic life, wildlife or livestock which are consumed by man and
+- A. A mixing zone shall be deemed to exist for each discharge.
+When required, the specific numerical limits for any mixing zone shall be determined on a case by case basis, and shall include considerations for existing uses, linear distance (i.e., length and width) from the point of discharge, surface area involved, and volume of receiving water within the defined zone. - B. Conditions within the mixing zone shall not be injurious to human health, in the event of a temporary exposure. - C. Acute water quality criteria, as specified in Section IV.B.6, will apply at all points within the mixing zone; however, states may at their discretion allow a smaller zone in the immediate vicinity of the point of discharge, in which acute criteria are exceeded provided the zone does not impact the water of another state. - D. The mixing zone shall be free from substances attributable to sewage, industrial wastes, toxic wastes, other wastes, cooling water, or residues from potable water treatment plants in quantities which: - 1.
+Settle to form sludge deposits; - 2.
+Float as debris, scum, or oil; - 3.
+Contaminate natural sediments so as to cause or contribute to a violation of: - a. appropriate stream criteria outside the mixing zone, or - b. any condition of the designated uses of the water. - 4.
+Impart a disagreeable flavor or odor to flesh of fish or other aquatic life, wildlife or livestock which are consumed by man and which acquire such a flavor because of passage through or ingestion of the waters from the mixing zone. - E. The mixing zone shall be located so as not to interfere significantly with migratory movements and passage of fish, other aquatic life, and wildlife.
+No waste discharge related to the mixing zone shall, outside the limits of the mixing zone, interfere with potable water supply intakes, bathing areas, reproduction of fish, other aquatic life and wildlife; or adversely affect fish or aquatic life normally inhabiting waters prior to addition of waste discharged; or result in any other violations of appropriate water quality criteria relating to the designated use at or above the appropriate critical river flow as shown in Appendix B.